 In December 2017, the OEB posted its Strategic Blueprint: Keeping Pace with the Evolving Energy Sector, setting out the OEB's commitment to modernize its approach to regulation over the next five years and established the Advisory Committee on Innovation ("ACI").
 The ACI was tasked with identifying steps to develop a modern regulatory framework in response to technological changes occurring in the energy sector.
-In response to recommendations made by the ACI, in 2019, the OEB initiated two consultation processes, Utility Remuneration and Responding to Distributed Energy Resources ("DERs").
+In 2019, in response to recommendations made by the ACI, the OEB initiated two consultation processes, Utility Remuneration and Responding to Distributed Energy Resources ("DERs").
 In March 2021, the OEB issued a letter which renamed and consolidated these two consultations into a single consultation named Framework for Energy Innovation: Distributed Resources and Utility Incentives ("FEI").
-The FEI consultation focuses on: (i) investigating and supporting utilities' use of DERs they do not own as alternatives to traditional wires solutions to meet distribution needs; and (ii) ensuring that utilities' planning is appropriately informed by DER penetration and forecasts.
-The FEI consultation is ongoing.
+The FEI consultation focused on: (i) investigating and supporting utilities' use of DERs they do not own as alternatives to traditional wires solutions to meet distribution needs; and (ii) ensuring that utilities' planning is appropriately informed by DER penetration and forecasts.
+In January 2023, the OEB released its Framework for Energy Innovation: Setting a Path Forward for DER Integration report.
+This report is the culmination of the FEI consultation and sets out the OEB's policies and next steps with respect to the integration of DERs into distribution system planning and operations, as well as the use of DERs by electricity distributors as non-wires alternatives.
+The OEB has indicated it is developing an Energy Transition Roadmap (the "Energy Transition Roadmap") that will provide a schedule of initiatives the OEB is taking or plans to undertake with respect to the energy transition.
+This Roadmap is intended to provide clarity on the OEB's priorities, support the coordination of interrelated initiatives within the OEB and across the sector and support effective stakeholder engagement.